joeyparrish/pokeheim/testing-script.md

 1. Release greyling at starting temple
 2. Check that PVP is off
-3. Punch greyling, should not hit
+3. Hit greyling with torch, should not hit
-4. Wait for cooldown, enable PVP
-5. Punch greyling, should hit
+4. Punch greyling, should still hit because fists are special
-6. Punch greyling to death, should actually die
+5. Punch greyling to death, should actually die
+6. Wait for cooldown, enable PVP
+7. Hit greyling with torch, should hit this time
-7. Release another two greylings
+8. Release another two greylings
-8. Log out
+9. Log out
-9. Change players and log back in
+10. Change players and log back in
-10. Check that PVP is off
+11. Check that PVP is off
-11. Check that new player can pet/rename greyling
+12. Check that new player can pet/rename greyling
-12. Run away
+13. Run away
-13. Check that greyling does not follow, even with PVP off
+14. Check that greyling does not follow, even with PVP off
-14. Enable PVP
+15. Enable PVP
-15. Check that greyling attacks
+16. Check that greyling attacks
-16. Disable PVP
+17. Disable PVP
-17. Check that greyling stops attacking
+18. Check that greyling stops attacking
-18. Enable PVP
+19. Enable PVP
-19. Release own greyling
+20. Release own greyling
-20. Check that greylings attack each other
+21. Check that greylings attack each other
-21. Disable PVP
+22. Disable PVP
-22. Check that greylings stop attacking each other
+23. Check that greylings stop attacking each other
-23. Enable PVP
+24. Enable PVP
-24. Try to catch one of the other player's greylings, should not be trivial
+25. Try to catch one of the other player's greylings, should not be trivial
-25. Check that capture message was "Gotcha!" and not "return!"
+26. Check that capture message was "Gotcha!" and not "return!"
-26. Disable PVP
+27. Disable PVP
-27. Recall all, check that only your own greyling was recalled, with the message "Greyling, return!" and not "Everyone, return!"
+28. Recall all, check that only your own greyling was recalled, with the message "Greyling, return!" and not "Everyone, return!"
-28. Try to catch the other player's remaining greyling, should work right away
+29. Try to catch the other player's remaining greyling, should work right away
-29. Check that capture message was "Gotcha!" and not "return!"
+30. Check that capture message was "Gotcha!" and not "return!"

 ## 7. Projectiles